+- > Ownership and use of boulevard

-- > Micromobility - > HOV lanes / transit lanes
+- > Micromobility

+- > HOV lanes / transit lanes

+- > Parking

+- > Movement of goods using large trucks

 Each of these focus areas is further defined below.

 F6.1 Ownership and use of boulevard

 Elements in boulevards (the strips of land located between the road curb and private property) include cycling paths, sidewalks, streetscaping and lighting.
 The Municipal Act does not explicitly define the respective responsibilities of York Region and its local municipalities for all boulevard elements.
 For example, along a Regional road, York Region is responsible for drainage such as ditches or storm sewers, street trees, street lighting at intersections and maintaining the grass and Regionally owned streetscaping, whereas the local municipality is responsible for the sidewalks and the street lighting between intersections.